Uncia-SaaS/.github/README.md

   - References are editable if no naming convention is defined.
 - **Reusability**:
   - Existing infrastructure assets from approved or deployed versions can be reused.
-  - Assets can be reused within different modules or bricks in the same project version.
+  - Assets can be reused within different modules or bricks in the same application document version.

 ### Infrastructure Asset Views